folkertdev/one-true-path-experiment/README.md

 Only supports a subset of the path instructions, and adds some new ones (ArcCustom, Rect).
 The main data structure is [PathSegment](https://github.com/gampleman/elm-visualization/blob/79ce8ecf7d208a2969805085a64b1017dce5334d/src/Visualization/Path.elm#L47) .

-[ArcCustom](https://github.com/gampleman/elm-visualization/blob/79ce8ecf7d208a2969805085a64b1017dce5334d/src/Visualization/Path.elm#L142) operates with a startAngle and endAngle, a construct that is also defined by elm-style-animation.
+The custom [ArcCustom](https://github.com/gampleman/elm-visualization/blob/79ce8ecf7d208a2969805085a64b1017dce5334d/src/Visualization/Path.elm#L142) instruction operates with a startAngle and endAngle, something that is also defined by elm-style-animation.
 This is not part of the SVG standard, but maybe useful enough in practice to include as a first-class instruction?

 ### svg-path-dsl